 During the procedure, the body of your womb and cervix is removed, along with:

 - your fallopian tubes

 Performing a hysterectomy

 There are 3 ways a hysterectomy can be performed.

 - abdominal hysterectomy

 Laparoscopic surgery is also known as keyhole surgery.
-It's the preferred way to remove the organs and surrounding tissues of the reproductive system.

 During the procedure, a small tube containing a telescope (laparoscope) and a tiny video camera will be inserted through a small cut (incision) in your tummy.